zseiple/code-samples/README.md

 # code-samples
-Most of my projects are made in groups, all the contents of this repository are highlights of the code I've wrote on those projects
+Most of my projects are made in groups, all the contents of this repository are highlights of the code I've written on those projects